WalletConnect/walletconnect-docs/docs/specs/clients/auth/session-events.md

 # Session Events
 ## Events

-You can set up event listeners to perform an action if these events are emitted.
+You can set up event listeners to perform an action when these events are emitted.

 <Table
 headers={[ "Events", "Description" ]}